Oklahoma State University: Housing

 Current university-owned housing options include 31 residence halls, more than 15 dining options, and six family-first apartment complexes.
 In recent years, on-campus housing has been undergoing significant transformation.
 Student living was previously dominated by traditional residence halls; however, apartment-style buildings now comprise approximately half of the living quarters.
 In 2005, the high-rise Willham North and South residence halls that once dominated the Stillwater skyline were demolished and replaced with the Village suites on its site.
-Iba Hall, another traditional hall, was closed in 2007, but was reopened in 2011 due to an increase of incoming freshman.
+Iba Hall, another traditional hall, was closed in 2007 but was reopened in 2011 due to an increase of incoming freshman.
 In 2017, Iba Hall underwent significant renovations which lasted through most of that year, before reopening in time for the Fall 2018 semester.

-Iba, Parker, Wentz and Stout Halls continue to offer traditional residence hall accommodations.
+Iba, Parker, Wentz, and Stout Halls continue to offer traditional residence hall accommodations.
 In addition, three residence halls were opened in the fall of 2015, collectively known as the University Commons.
-North houses female students, south houses male students, and west is a co-ed facility that also houses the twenty-four-hour service desk for the area.
-Although Kerr-Drummond was slated to be closed with the opening of the University Commons, Drummond was reopened in fall 2015 due to increased occupancy of campus housing.
-Kerr was closed and is scheduled for demolition in the coming years.
-Apartments for single students are Bost, Davis, Morsani-Smith, Peterson-Friend, Kamm, Sitlington and Young Halls.
+North houses female students, south houses male students, and West is a co-ed facility that also houses the twenty-four-hour service desk for the area.
+Kerr-Drummond was slated to be closed with the opening of the University Commons, however Drummond was temporarily kept open in fall 2015 due to increased occupancy of campus housing while Kerr was closed.
+Drummond was then closed in 2018 due to facility issues.
+Kerr-Drummond is planned to be demolished sometime after Fall 2024.
+Apartments for single students are Bost, Davis, Morsani-Smith, Peterson-Friend, Kamm, Sitlington, and Young Halls.
 Housing in suite-style accommodations are provided in the named Village CASNR (College of Agricultural Science and Natural Resources), Village HS (Human Sciences), Village C, Village D, Village E and Village F. Deluxe suites are provided in Patchin & Jones, Bennett, Zink & Allen, and Stinchcomb & Booker Halls.
-Graduate students and families are offered accommodations in seven apartment "neighborhoods" with a variety of floor plans and amenities: Brumley, Demaree, Prosser, Stevens, West, and Williams.
+Graduate students and families are offered accommodations in seven apartments "neighborhoods" with a variety of floor plans and amenities: Brumley, Demaree, Prosser, Stevens, West, and Williams.

-Additionally, a number of learning communities and special interest housing options are available, providing opportunity for students who share interests or majors to live together.
-Most of these communities occupy certain floors of buildings or halls, rather than consisting of separate buildings.
-Included among the options are: FIT (Freshman in Transition, College of Agricultural Sciences and Natural Resources), athletic training, career exploration (College of Arts and Sciences), computer science floor, engineering floors, health and sciences floor, HS housing (College of Human and Environmental Sciences), journalism and broadcasting housing, Kamm Leadership House, Ketchum House (Native American interests), James Building (Young Engineers House), Maude's Quad (Women in Engineering House), Recovery House (students recovering from drug and/or alcohol dependence), Spanish House (language immersion), Spears School of Business House, Stout Honors housing (University's Honors Program), Uhuru House (African Centered Cultural House), Wellness House, and The Transfer Zone (transfer students).